You’ll need to complete 5 simple steps to form your Colorado LLC, and 2 things to keep it in good standing.

 Filing is done online here:

 You’ll have to pay a one-time filing fee of $50 with a VISA, Mastercard or American Express card.
 Colorado does not accept Discover.

 If your LLC has 2 or more members, you must download the Additional Members Form.
 Then, you will fill it out and submit it online with your Articles of Organization.

 You can watch our free video lesson on how to file your Articles of Organization correctly.

 Step 4: Create and Sign Your Operating Agreement

 Your Operating Agreement is what governs how you and any additional members will run the LLC.
 This includes how much of the LLC each member owns, how you will pay taxes, and how you will share profits/losses.

 You will not need to submit your Operating Agreement to the State.

-You can complete your own Operating Agreement by downloading our free template below then fill in the blanks:
+You can complete your own Operating Agreement by downloading our free template and filling in the blanks.